William Harrison (priest)

 William Harrison (18 April 1534 – 24 April 1593) was an English clergyman, whose Description of England was produced as part of the publishing venture of a group of London stationers who produced Raphael Holinshed's Chronicles (1577 and 1587).
 His contribution to Holinshed's work drew heavily on the earlier work of John Leland.

 Biography

 Early life and education

 William Harrison was born in London, in the parish of St. Thomas the Apostle, to John and Anne Harrison.
 As a boy, Harrison attended St Paul's School and the Westminster School of Alexander Nowell.
 Raised in Protestant circles, Harrison entered Christ Church, Oxford and in 1560 was awarded his bachelor's degree.
-During the reign of Queen Mary I of England, Christ Church became a centre of Catholic support, and Harrison converted to Catholicism.
+During the reign of Queen Mary I, Christ Church became a centre of Catholic support, and Harrison converted to Catholicism.
 Harrison claimed that he returned to Protestant belief before Mary's death in 1558 after hearing the words of Cranmer, Ridley, and Latimer, three Protestant martyrs burned at the stake in Oxford.